menu icon

 Entry requirements

-Normally a minimum of an upper second-class UK Bachelor’s degree in a relevant discipline (for example physics, engineering, mathematics, geography, psychology, social science, architecture, planning or economics) or an overseas qualification of an equivalent standard is required.
+Normally a minimum of an upper second-class UK Bachelors degree in a relevant discipline (for example physics, engineering, mathematics, geography, psychology, social science, architecture, planning or economics) or an overseas qualification of an equivalent standard is required.
 Applicants with a different degree discipline but a minimum of 3 years of relevant experience are welcome to apply and will be assessed on an individual basis.

 University information

-UCL (University College London) is consistently ranked among the top ten universities in the world, conducting leading research across a wide range of subject areas.
-Throughout its long and prestigious history, it has inspired and educated countless minds and produced 30 Nobel prize recipients.
-With one campus located in the heart of Bloomsbury and a second campus in vibrant east London, the university is home to around 42,000 students...more
+University College London (UCL) is consistently ranked among the top ten universities in the world, conducting leading research across a wide range of subject areas.
+Throughout its long and prestigious history, it has inspired and educated countless minds and produced over 30 Nobel prize recipients.
+With one campus located in the heart of Bloomsbury and a second campus in vibrant east London, the university is home to over 50,000 students...more